AbdelrhmanElnenaey/SIRR_MSloss_RefGAN_RDM/readme.md

-# Utilizing Ranged Depth Map for Single Image Reflection Removal With Multi-Step Loss
+# Utilizing Multi-Step Loss for Single Image Reflection Removal
 ## Description
-Image reflection removal is a crucial task in restoring image quality.
-Distorted images impact many tasks such as object detection and image segmentation.
-In this paper, we present an approach for image reflection removal using a single im- age.
-This approach depends on the intuition that an estimated depth map of the ambient image –images with reflection– does not have estimations for the reflections.
-We estimate the depth map and compute a ranged depth map, where we use as an auxiliary feature for our model.
-We also employ multi-step loss during training which proved a significant enhancement in the results.
-Our network uses only the ambient image for training.
-We tested our model on SIR2 benchmark and other real-world datasets showing that our model outperforms other state-of-the-art models.
+Image reflection removal is crucial for restoring image quality.
+Distorted images can negatively impact tasks like object detection and image segmentation.
+In this paper, we present a novel approach for image reflection removal using a single image.
+Instead of focusing on model architecture, we introduce a new training technique that can be generalized to image-to-image problems, with input and output being similar in nature.
+This technique is embodied in our multi-step loss mechanism, which has proven effective in the reflection removal task.
+Additionally, we address the scarcity of reflection removal training data by synthesizing a high-quality, non-linear synthetic dataset called RefGAN using Pix2Pix GAN.
+This dataset significantly enhances the model's ability to learn better patterns for reflection removal.
+We also utilize a ranged depth map, extracted from the depth estimation of the ambient image, as an auxiliary feature, leveraging its property of lacking depth estimations for reflections.
+Our approach demonstrates superior performance on the SIR^2 benchmark and other real-world datasets, proving its effectiveness by outperforming other state-of-the-art models.

 ### To Do List
-- refGAN Dataset
+- RefGAN Dataset
 - Code

 ## Dataset
-you can find refGAN dataset at this [link](https://drive.google.com/drive/folders/1-Kla9VVWDnor3QZ91QHRTXNCvDIysq8c?usp=sharing)
+You can find RefGAN dataset at this [link](https://drive.google.com/drive/folders/1-Kla9VVWDnor3QZ91QHRTXNCvDIysq8c?usp=sharing)

 ## Quick Start